suffolklibraries/lgc/content/collections/events/den-building.md

     content:
       -
         type: text
-        text: 'There are bus routes that are just two to three minute walk from the venue.'
+        text: 'There are bus routes that are just a few minute walk from the venue.'
   -
     type: heading
     attrs: